RitwikSrivastava/sdk/docs/dm-sdk-approach-b-blog.md

 ## Conclusion

 Approach B is the correct foundation for using Dynamic Media assets in EDS.
 It is compatible with every authoring surface, stores a single canonical URL, and lets DM handle format and quality optimisation.
-Every EDS project using Dynamic Media should be set up with the Content Advisor picker and a `caconfig.json` — this is where you start.
+Every EDS project using Dynamic Media should be set up with the Configurable Asset Picker extension and a `caconfig.json` — this is where you start.

 The Lighthouse gap — anchor tags invisible to the browser's preload scanner — is a rendering-layer concern, not an authoring or infrastructure concern.
 The Dynamic Media SDK closes that gap with a small, dependency-free module and four additions to `scripts.js`.